 We begin funding the Yin Chun Club, a peer-support group for those with breast cancer.

-We open the Cancer Patient Support Centre at Queen Elizabeth Hospital.
+We open the Cancer Patient Resource Centre at Queen Elizabeth Hospital.

 We begin an equipment loan scheme for those with cancer.

 We fund the first free Cervical Screening Clinic at Prince of Wales Hospital.